MiniGooOse/praktikumNotice/README.md

 # praktikumNotice
-this repo is of no value, the goal here is to keep my code safe from some manipulative fellow student
+this repo is of no value, the goal here is to keep my work safe from some manipulative fellow student